 Lastly, to round off the week and our Brooklyn life, the perfect send-off.
 I'll show you the video first and explain after.
 Wishing Suzie the happiest of birthdays:

 Long ago, and long forgotten about, I had pie-in-face dreams.
 It's just something everyone wants to do, right?
 Throw a pie in someone's face?
 Even get pied?
 Suzie and I discussed this at length and she shared the same feelings.
 I had no idea, NO IDEA what was coming to me.
-It was everything I'd dreamed it would be.
+I guess it was a present to herself since I mostly wanted to pie someone, not get pied.
+But it was still awesome.
+My gift from her was an extra pie to use on someone else but I couldn't do it, so I let her have the gift of pie-ing someone.
+It was everything we dreamed it would be.
 As i said, the perfect send-off, and perfect birthday present.
 Notice how i completely forgot about the baby i was holding, given to me as a prop so as to prevent my arms from automatically flying up to shield my face.
 He was a tiny casualty and I'm sorry Alvar.
 He was ok in the end, thankfully.
 Poor Quincy couldn't grapple with why anyone would waste a perfectly good dessert which was a homemade pudding pie and delicious.

-It takes a special kind of friend to throw a pie in your face. <3 nbsp="" p="">
+It takes a special kind of friend to throw a pie in your face. <3 nbsp="" p="">3>

 So here we are, back to where we started from.
 11 years ago in late August, Sean and I got engaged and the next day I went to Lake Powell while he flew to NYC.
-We spent our 6-week engagement apart, me here doing wedding-y things and he starting school and putting our life together.
+We spent our 6-week engagement apart, me in UT doing wedding-y things and he starting school and putting our life together.
 I shipped him boxes, he found an apartment.
 He furnished it.
-I wrote to him.
-Now, at the end of all NY things, we're doing it all again but this time in reverse, except now we have a Julian who will be the one starting school soon.
-We are here, and Sean is still there for 6 weeks total, finishing up work and slowly taking down all that he put up.
+I wrote to him. (it was an equal trade) Now, at the end of all NY things, we're doing it all again but this time in reverse, except now we have a Julian who will be the one starting school soon.
+We are now in Utah, and Sean is still there for 6 weeks total, finishing up work and slowly taking down all that he put up.
 Because he is a champion.
 Selling, giving, cleaning, packing it up and driving west to join us.
 We realized he's departing just about on THE day marking the 11th anniversary since he flew east.
 This funny realization is so meaningful to us.
-And we are here waiting, biding our time, for him to arrive and our new real life can begin.3>
+And we are here waiting, biding our time, for him to arrive and our new real life can begin.